Plushie Tycoon Supplemental Guide

 Most of the accessoried plushies are capable of reaching super plushie range (101-110 NPs per plushie).
 Some of them do so infrequently and others seemingly on a regular basis.
 The price can stay in this range for as short as a few updates up to much longer.

 (NOTE: Price ranges listed above are based on personal data gathered over the years.
-If there are other experienced players willing to share their data gathered, it would be highly appreciated.)
+Also, the prices are based on all kinds of raw material combos.)

 2. Type of materials used – simply put, the more expensive type of materials used, the higher the selling price.